newatoms/beta/_private/customers/stby/pitches/how-stby-began.md

 * How did this affect your way of doing things?
 * What makes her a good pioneer?
 * How do you explain to friends what Geke does for a living?
-* Did she design her own life in a way that makes you think of service design?
+* Did she design parts of her own life in a way that makes you think of service design?
 * Is there something that she could do better?

 ## What do we need from you